isw-kudos/kudos-widgetcontainer-registration/README.md

 [Updating the IBM Connections 6.0 databases to the required schema versions for Cumulative Refresh 1 (CR1)](http://www-01.ibm.com/support/docview.wss?uid=swg22009306)

 ## Known Issues
-Following the IBM provided steps to register widgets Community/Profiles widgets with the WidgetContainer can:
+Following the IBM provided steps to register Communities/Profiles widgets with the WidgetContainer can:
  - make widgets appear in Homepage/My Page widget palette ('Customize' pane)
  - cause the Homepage/My Page widget palette to fail to render and prevent users from adding other widgets to their My Page